xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

 - **Theory:** The aluminum foil acts as a parasitic reflector element, effectively converting the standard dipole’s toroidal (doughnut-shaped) radiation pattern into a directional cardioid pattern.
 This focuses RF energy in a specific forward direction while attenuating signals from the rear.
 - **Observation:** Using the "Manual Mapping" mode, the system successfully visualized this physical change.
-  - **Forward Gain:** When the reflector was aimed at the router, the RSSI showed a noticeable improvement (approximately +3 to +5 dBm differs by many impacting factors) compared to the bare antenna.
+  - **Forward Gain:** When the reflector was aimed at the router, the RSSI showed a noticeable improvement (approximately +3 to +5 dBm depending on various environmental factors) compared to the bare antenna.
   - **Rear Rejection:** When the reflector was rotated $180^\circ$ away from the source, the signal dropped significantly, confirming a high front-to-back ratio.
 - **Conclusion:** This experiment demonstrated that This project is sensitive enough to detect and visualize the effects of physical antenna modifications, proving its utility as a low-cost RF educational tool.

 ### 3.2 Challenges & Solutions
-During development, challenges were encountered includes:
+During development, challenges were encountered included:

 1. **Hardware - Sampling Rate:**
    - `Pull Request #21` represents the final feasible implementation.
 Although the software logic has been verified to support 20Hz sampling through direct `WiFi.RSSI()` acquisition, system threading, and active UDP traffic injection, extensive testing confirms that the hardware-level RSSI updates remain capped at about 1Hz interval.
 This persistent latency may be attributed to the Realtek RTL8721DM chipset firmware on the Photon 2, which throttles RSSI refreshes to the standard beacon interval regardless of the high-frequency software polling implemented in this request.
 After the modification, the RSSI value can be accquired almost realtime.
-However, by observing the live plot graph, the value only changes after a fix interval, which is approximately 1000ms.
+However, by observing the live plot graph, the value only changes after a fixed interval, which is approximately 1000ms.
+   - For these reasons, the high-speed polling logic `if (millis() - lastUpdate > 1)` is rendered ineffective, as the `WiFi.scan()` function called within `performStableTracking()` acts as a blocking operation, halting the execution thread for the entire duration of the radio scan.

-1.  **Hardware - Directional Antenna:**
+2.  **Hardware - Directional Antenna:**
-    - The initial proposal was to built a cantenna out of a can.
+    - The initial proposal was to build a cantenna out of a can.
 However, due to the reasons mentioned below in `3.3 Reflection & AI Tool Effectiveness`, I do not have the SMA terminal and feeder line to buid it.
 This problem is resolved by adding a parabolic reflector to the PCB omnidirectional antenna.
-Although comparison between the antennas could not be performed, the DIY antenna enables the device to function propoerly.
+Although comparison between the antennas could not be performed, the DIY antenna enables the device to function properly.
-2.  **Code - HTML/JS/CSS Syntax:**
+3.  **Code - HTML/JS/CSS Syntax:**
     - AI contributes most of the css and html implementation and bug fixes since I am not familiar with it.
     - There was a conflict between the literal colons in the state diagram and the Mermaid syntax.
 This was resolved by using HTML entities (`#58;`) for the labels.
-3.  **Algorithem -  Vector Math Verification:** Ensuring the coordinate system matched (0 degrees = North vs 0 degrees = East in Math) required careful verification of the `atan2` logic.
+4.  **Algorithm -  Vector Math Verification:** Ensuring the coordinate system matched (0 degrees = North vs 0 degrees = East in Math) required careful verification of the `atan2` logic.
-4.  **Algorithem - Source Sampling Bias:** Initially, raw data fluctuated too much.
+5.  **Algorithm - Source Sampling Bias:** Initially, raw data fluctuated too much.
 A logic fix was implemented to average `N` samples before recording a data point to act as a low-pass filter.
-    - Previously, taking multiple measurements at a weak signal angle could incorrect skew the result away from a stronger signal measured fewer times.
+    - Previously, taking multiple measurements at a weak signal angle could incorrectly skew the result away from a stronger signal measured fewer times.
 The fix involves averaging RSSI per angle before performing the weighted vector sum.
 Added a regression test to verify the fix.
+6.  **Hardware and Software:**
+    - In the absence of the stepper motor, the user manually rotates the device and adjusts the digital dial on the WebUI to match the physical orientation.

 ### 3.3 Reflection & AI Tool Effectiveness
 #### Project Status

 All features mentioned in this report functions.
 The project is partially functional compared to the initial proposal.

-However, the original design which includes the feature of full automated scanning could not be executed since the package containing a stepper motor, driver, adapter and parts shipped oversea was delayed after approximately after  a month of shipping due to custom inspection and I do not have a backup plan.
+However, the original design which includes the feature of full automated scanning could not be executed since the package containing a stepper motor, driver, adapter and parts shipped overseas was delayed after approximately after a month of shipping due to custom inspection and I do not have a backup plan.

 But, simple modifications are sufficient to enable fully automated scanning.